 Here is a link to their site: http://hollanderinterchange.net/

 There are multiple resources for brake conversion for your ride, from component sources like those offered by Scarebird or complete brake conversion kits like those offered by Master Power Brakes.
 Both of these manufacturers and many others will get the job done.

-In my experience the trunk pans on 2-doors are almost always the same as the 4-doors.
-I am not personally familiar with the ’62 Catalina but I suspect it is the case, and may even share the same trunk floor as other GM full-size cars.
+In my experience, the trunk pans on two-doors are almost always the same as the four-doors.
+I am not personally familiar with the ’62 Catalina, but I suspect that is the case, and it may even share the same trunk floor as other GM full-size cars.

 Best of luck with your project!!